U.S. corporate probe settlements fell in 2021 -Justice Department - NewsBreak

 Global penalties and other payments in cases involving U.S. justice authorities totaled $3.3 billion, down from 2020’s $8.9 billion.
 The share of those that were levied in the U.S. fell more moderately, from $4.4 billion to $3.1 billion.

-The tally included high-profile deals with Deutsche Bank AG (DBKGn.DE) and Credit Suisse AG (CSGN.S) to resolve bribery investigations, and a settlement with Boeing Co (BA.N) over 737 MAX airliner crashes. read more
+The tally included high-profile deals with Deutsche Bank AG and Credit Suisse AG to resolve bribery investigations, and a settlement with Boeing Co over 737 MAX airliner crashes.

 While the decline appears to be at odds with the Biden administration’s tough stance on bad corporate actors, it is common for enforcement activity to slow during a change in administration.

 Since then, companies have been put on notice and charged for failing to abide by the terms of previous settlements.
-That includes NatWest Group (NWG.L), which pleaded guilty to market manipulation last year and took additional charges for breaching a prior deal with the Justice Department. read more
+That includes NatWest Group, which pleaded guilty to market manipulation last year and took additional charges for breaching a prior deal with the Justice Department.

 Though the corporate resolutions overall slowed, activity in the section’s market integrity unit picked up as the agency pursued investigations into fraud related to COVID-19.